oracle-livelabs/apex/object-storage-workflow/create-application/create-application.md

     ![Oracle Cloud Object Storage](images/oci-obj-storage.png " ")

-2. Select the APEXHOL compartment and click "Create Bucket"
+2. Select the APEXHOL compartment and click "Create Bucket".

     ![Create OCI Bucket](images/create-bucket.png " ")

 3. Enter your bucket details.
-Add the bucket name as **OCW23**, and leave the rest as defualt.
+Add the bucket name as **OCW23**, and leave the rest as default.

     >**Note: If a bucket name other than "OCW23" is selected, please take note of it as it will be referenced later on.**